ai4altruism/gemini-cli/README.md

 # Gemini API CLI Chat

-This repository demonstrates a simple command-line chat implementation using the Google Generative AI (Gemini) API.
+This repository demonstrates a simple command-line chat implementation using the Google API for access to the Gemini family of models.
+It demonstrates a simple command-line chat implementation using the Google Generative AI API.
 It serves as a foundational building block for developers looking to integrate advanced AI capabilities into their Python applications.

 ## Overview